+The socially responsible practices of the CE are reflections of the edifying ethical values held by the leaderships and adhered to by the general membership.
 Edifying ethical values are principles that are put into practice and which result in building up the character and dignity of individuals involved in the collective enterprise.

-Edifying ethical values of the leadership and general membership of the CBSE include:
+The edifying ethical values of the leadership and general membership of the CE include:

 - 1. "Bayanihan": solidarity/cooperation/ working together - 2.
-Respect for the rights of others, rejection of all forms of violence and discrimination - People at the centre of development(people & planet over profit) - 4.
+Respect for the rights of others, rejection of all forms of violence and discrimination - 3.
+People at the centre of development(people & planet over profit) - 4.
+Self-management, participation - 5.
+Orderly, Efficiency, viability, sustainability - 6.
 Responsibility, accountability, reliability